Barkley: Roy Moore should have been disqualified

 Moore is facing accusations that he pursued romantic relationships with several women when they were teenagers and he was in his 30s, including one woman who alleges she was 14 at the time she said Moore touched her inappropriately.
 The legal age of consent in Alabama is 16.
 Another woman has accused Moore of sexually assaulting her when she was 16.

 Moore has repeatedly denied the allegations.
-His campaign did not immediately return a request for comment Saturday on Barkley's remarks.
+His campaign did not return a request for comment Saturday on Barkley's remarks.

 Bannon, who returned to the conservative news site Breitbart as its executive chairman after being ousted from the White House in August, has called the website a "platform for the alt-right," a loose association of far-right groups that generally believe in such things as isolationism, protectionism and white nationalism.
 He has also called white supremacists "losers."